 - By consolidating media into one place, you give the user the ability to focus.

-- Jakob Nielsen’s studies show that images distract from text, so by placing your visual content in a slider, you allow the user to choose when they focus their attention on image/rich content, instead of breaking their reading flow.
+- Images distract from text, so by placing your visual content in a slider, you allow the user to choose when they focus their attention on image/rich content, instead of breaking their reading flow.
 It lets users focus on discrete pieces of content.

 - The majority of content sliders can be controlled by the user, meaning they can progress through the content at their own pace, aiding their comprehension and retention of the information you’re providing.